 In addition to finding information on your contractor on the deep dark web, there are often pictures of work they have done.
 This can serve as a good indication of whether or not their style of work will fit your project.

-Meet & Get to Know them
+Meet & Get to Know Them

 Ask about their team beyond their employees, but their designers and sub-contractors.
 Do they help you pick out selections, do floor plans, layouts, renderings?
 Do they use the same core group of subcontractors, what are their names, their businesses, how long have they worked with them?